Bistek Tagalog (Filipino Beef Steak)

 This is a Filipino style beef steak.
 Made from thinly sliced beef and marinated with soy sauce, calamansi juice, pepper and liquid seasoning.
 It should be marinated for at least an hour for the beef to absorb the marinade.
 In choosing the beef, tenderloin is the best but it is expensive compared to other pasts of the beef.
 You can use beef briskets or shoulder for making this bistek tagalog.

+Cooking this bistek is simple and requires few and simple ingredients.
+First of all, you should marinate the meat with calamansi juice, soy sauce and liquid seasoning.
 After marinating, stir fry the onion first until tender then set aside.
 Fry the meat until brown then boil it with soup stock together with the marinade until tender.
 Add more water if necessary to avoid drying up and burning the meat.
 Then garnish with onion rings.
 You can also cook the onion rings by stir frying for a few minutes.
 Serve it with steamed rice or fried rice.
-To see the complete recipe with the exact measurement of ingredients, continue reading.

 - 250 grams beef, sliced thinly